BhumBhumrapee/ray-tracing/README.md

 ```
 For me, I interpret attenuation in this place to be the intensity of the light, so the value could be greater than one.
 This makes sense because,
 the ray_color function is recursive which means that as the function returns the value of the light get decrease every step because it is multiplied to some
 the factor which is the colour.
+Therefore, the higher the value the further the light travel (stay alive) and the brighter it is.

 ```c++
 if (rec.mat_ptr->scatter(r, rec, attenuation, scattered)) {